Critical Evaluation of Studies Alleging Evidence for Technosignatures in the POSS1-E Photographic Plates: Data sources

-{\it Set $R$}: This set is the tiny residuum that survived the \cite{solano2022discovering} filter pipeline, which was designed to remove all known celestial objects and digitization-related artifacts from $S$.
-As the most highly filtered subset of $A$, we subjected $R$ to closer scrutiny by manually examining cropped POSS1-E images and Pan-STARRS images of the same field; in what follows, we supply ID numbers for the filenames of downloadable images on this site).
-We reviewed 10\% of the SPFs in $R$ (i.e., 540 images), finding 12 that appear to be of objects with exceptionally high proper motion (i.e., exceeding the $5^{\prime\prime}$ search radius) that appear in the Pan-STARRS frame (1043, 1051, 1059, 1130, 1243, 1271, 1277, 1345, 1374, 1376, 1409, 1513), and 11 that appear to form part of an obvious artifact (1092, 1248, 1255, 1460, 1179, 1223, 1259, 1301, 1396, 1473, 1507).
+{\it Set $R$}: This set is the tiny residuum that survived the \cite{solano2022discovering} filter pipeline, which was designed to first remove all known celestial objects, and then digitization-related artefacts, from $S$.
+As the most highly filtered subset of $A$, we subjected $R$ to closer scrutiny by manually examining cropped POSS1-E images and Pan-STARRS images of the same field; in what follows, we supply ID numbers for the filenames of downloadable images in the public repository (see Section \ref{sec_dataset_defs}).
+We reviewed 10\% of the SPFs in $R$ (i.e., 540 images), finding 12 that appear to be of objects with exceptionally high proper motion (i.e., exceeding the $5^{\prime\prime}$ search radius) that appear in the Pan-STARRS frame (1043, 1051, 1059, 1130, 1243, 1271, 1277, 1345, 1374, 1376, 1409, 1513), and 11 that appear to form part of an obvious artefact (1092, 1248, 1255, 1460, 1179, 1223, 1259, 1301, 1396, 1473, 1507).
 Examples of these are shown in Figure \ref{fig_example_flaws}.
-We therefore estimate that between 4\% and 5\% (i.e., $\sim 25/540$) of the objects in $R$ are catalog stars or obvious artifacts, which suggests that the overwhelming majority are roughly symmetrical SPFs without a catalog match.
+We therefore estimate that between 4\% and 5\% (i.e., $\sim 23/540$) of the objects in $R$ are catalogue stars or obvious artefacts, which suggests that the overwhelming majority are roughly symmetrical SPFs without a catalogue match.

-{\it Set $W$}: This published dataset comprises SPFs located within 5$^{\prime\prime}$ of infrared NeoWISE catalog objects that are not visible in the optical catalogs, and which are not expected to be visible in POSS1-E except in rare cases where these objects are flaring red dwarfs \citep{solano2022discovering}.
-Therefore, $W$ is the result of using a spatially uniform-random distribution of positions (a starfield) to sample the set $S$, and is the focus of our analyses in Section \ref{sec_spatial_dist}.